This 10 minute dessert is a great way to enjoy the fresh delicate flavour of persimmons on a smooth vanilla ricotta base.

 - 4 honey roasted pecans crushed (optional)

-- Wash and dry the persimmons, then slice each one in half, scoop the pulp out into a bowl, and discard the skin.
-Blend the pulp till it is smooth, stir in the orange zest, then set aside.
+- Wash and dry 3 persimmons, slice each one in half, scoop the pulp out into a bowl and discard the skin.
+Blend the pulp till it is smooth, stir in 1 teaspoon orange zest and set aside.

-- In a separate medium sized bowl, whip together the ricotta, vanilla and sugar till smooth.
+- In a separate medium sized bowl whip together 250 grams ricotta, 1 teaspoon vanilla extract and 2 tablespoons icing sugar till smooth.

-- In a serving glass, add the ricotta cream to form a bottom layer, then cover with a layer of puréed persimmon.
-Do the same with the other 3 glasses.
+- In a serving glass spoon the ricotta cream to form a bottom layer then cover with a layer of the puréed persimmon.
+Do the same for the other 3 glasses.
 Chill for one hour before serving.
-Garnish with crushed roasted pecans before serving.
+Garnish with crushed 4 honey roasted pecans before serving.